 The steel industry has historically been cyclical, periodically experiencing difficult operating conditions.
 In light of this, ArcelorMittal has historically and increasingly in recent periods, taken initiatives to reduce its costs and increase its operating efficiency.
 These initiatives have included various asset optimization and other programs throughout the Company.
-The most recent of these programs is the Action 2020 plan announced in February 2016 that includes, among other aspects, several efficiency improvement initiatives.
-While the Company has partially implemented the plan across all segments, continued implementation of cost saving and efficiency improvement initiatives is subject to operational challenges and limitations.
+The most recent of these programs is the Action 2020 plan announced in February 2016 that includes, among other aspects, several efficiency improvement initiatives, the next phase of the Transformation Plan that was announced in March 2019 aiming for further gains through 2023, driven by digitalization, positioning the Company to increase the performance gap compared to competitors in Europe for flat carbon and additional cost improvement plans announced in February 2020.
+While the Company has partially implemented the Action 2020 plan across all segments, continued implementation of cost saving and efficiency improvement initiatives is subject to operational challenges and limitations.
 For example, the volume gains achieved in 2017 were reversed in 2018 due to operational disruptions.
 Failure to implement fully such initiatives would prevent the attainment of announced profitability or cash flow improvement targets, and more generally could have a material adverse effect on the Company's profitability and cash flow.